User Community Service Desk Downloads

 Input

-A generic input step which can be used to embed the plan into another.
+A generic input step that can be used to embed the plan into another.
+Use Add attribute to add input attribute names and data types.

 Typically, these would correspond with the output endpoints of another plan.